ros-hybrid-behaviour-planner/so_data/README.md

 ------------------

 The class SoBroadcaster can be used to publish data to the topic `soData`.
 This topic is used for self-organization purposes and requires the message format `soMessage`.
 Within a message all necessary gradient information can be specified to enable the calculations for different self-organization behaviours.
+It can be used to spread gradients present in the environment or to let the robots spread specific gradients.

 Data can be send using the method